 Do you know that feeling of increased perspiration?
 Wondering if anyone has noticed?
 Sweaty hands… sweating armpits… sweating forehead?
-We’re not talking about when you’re exercising.
+We’re not talking about a first date when you’re exercising.
 We’re talking about when you’re nervous presenting – sweating as social anxiety.
 It’s an outward sign of your nerves, and there’s no disguising it.
 We’ve probably all seen a speaker stumble through their presentation while wiping their palms and mopping their forehead, the dark patches under their arms spreading across their shirt.
 It’s a horrible feeling – both to be that person and to watch that person.

-By tackling your issues head-on, you will tame those pesky monkeys.
+However, by tackling your issues head-on, you will tame those pesky monkeys.
 Your new-found confidence will allow you to become a clear and calm speaker, and you won’t need to feel nervous or sweaty.

 So what are you waiting for?
 If you suffer from sweating during presentations, it’s time to take action.
 You can buy our book Taming Your Public Speaking Monkeys: Building confidence for public speaking and presentations, or you could read more about our multi-award winning one-to-one presentation coaching.